RadikaRules/IWBR/design-doc.md

 - Used by pressing Down+Jump/assigned button
 ### Grenade
 - Used by pressing Up+Attack/assigned button
-- Button can be held to "cook" it
+- Button can be held to throw farther
 - Requires ammo
 ## Mega Man-like stage select
 - Must have 8 bosses